approov/quickstart-android-java-grpc/SECRETS-PROTECTION.md

 The quickstart integration works by allowing you to replace the secret in your app with a placeholder value instead, and then the placeholder value is mapped to the actual secret value by the `ApproovClientInterceptor`, if the app passes Approov attestation.
 The shipped app code will only contain the placeholder values.

 If your app currently uses `your-secret` then replace it in your app with the value `your-placeholder`.
 Choose a suitable placeholder name to reflect the type of the secret.
-The placeholder value will be added to requests in the normal way, but you should be using the Approov enabled networking client to perfom the substitution.

 You must inform Approov that it should substitute `your-placeholder` with `your-secret` in requests as follows: